 Ayoka Bell, Psy.D.

-Nicole Pitsavas obtained her doctoral degree in Clinical Psychology from the Illinois School of Professional Psychology at Argosy University, Chicago.
-As a generalist, Dr. Pitsavas offers a variety of service modalities, including individual, couples, groups, and outreach presentations.
-She is bilingual in English and Spanish.
+Dr. Nicole Pitsavas (Nicky) obtained a doctoral degree in Clinical Psychology from the Illinois School of Professional Psychology at Argosy University, Chicago.
+As a generalist, Nicky offers a variety of service modalities, including individual, couples, groups, and outreach presentations.
+Nicky is bilingual in English and Spanish.

-Dr. Pitsavas enjoys many hobbies in her spare time.
-These include camping, playing with her dog and cats, and manual activities such as cross-stitching, model building and carving.
-She and her wife love to sing and go on hikes together.
+Nicky enjoys many hobbies in her spare time.
+These include camping, playing with her dogs and cats, and a host of manual and creative activities.
+She, her wife, and their child love to sing and go on hikes together.
 Science fiction and fantasy are among her favorite genres whether for reading or watching movies.
 As a previous Senior Desktop Analyst, she is an avid technology consumer and thrives on learning how things work.

 Heather Johnson M.S.